pippinbarr/lo-fi-dick-fight/README.md

-# lo-fi-dick-fight
+# Lo-Fi Dick Fight

-Lo-Fi Dick Fight
+This is the code and process repository for the game *Lo-Fi Dick Fight*.
+See the [information page](info/) for more detail.